ncssm/morgantonscientific2025/papers/ramidi/article.md

 :name: Figure 1
 :align: center

+Voltage output of solar panel at noon on a sunny day
 ```

 This graph ({numref}`Figure 1`) of the voltage output of each solar panel shows when they were tested at noon on a sunny day.
 This graph along with the statistics in the table above show that the voltage outputs in a sunny light condition were very similar.
 The Control and Mirror followed a similar trend while the Magnifying Glass had a very inconsistent trend.
 That is likely due to the many variables that could affect the output of the solar panel like the heat, because solar panels do not work well when hot, and a magnifying glass can concentrate light causing the heat to also rise which could be a possible explanation for the Magnifying Glass’s voltage output trend.